Our Future Path! A plan for a better world!

 Individuals and Businesses

 For the most part, a local economy would be driven by the consumer, as it would be in a Mixed Economy that is weighted heavily towards a Market Economy.
-This is pretty much what we have today except for the roles played by the various levels of government.
+This is pretty much what we have today except for some of the roles played by the various levels of government.

 In a Moderated Economy, the idea is for each level of government to provide a framework to guide our economy down a profitable and secure economic path, and to buffer our economy from internal and external attacks.
 Within this framework, the economy would still mostly be a Market Economy where individuals and businesses could pursue their entrepreneurial spirit, take risks and innovate.